Privacy & Security

 Internal Security Controls

 We restrict access to nonpublic personal information to provide products or services to you.
 We maintain physical, electronic and procedural safeguards that comply with federal standards to guard your nonpublic personal information.
-First Federal limits employee access to your personal information to only those bank personnel with a business reason for knowing such information.
-First Federal also educates all employees about the importance of confidentiality and customer privacy.
+First Fed limits employee access to your personal information to only those bank personnel with a business reason for knowing such information.
+First Fed also educates all employees about the importance of confidentiality and customer privacy.
 In addition, individual user names and passwords are used by approved bank personnel to access your personal information, providing audit trails to further safeguard the privacy of your personal information.

 Maintenance of Accurate Information